-6 The first step in understanding which visa options are available to you including how nationalities are defined by the UK Government, and how your nationality affects whether you need to apply for a visa before coming to the UK.
+This is the first step in understanding which visa options are available to you.
+In this section we look at how nationalities are defined by the UK Government and how your nationality affects whether you need to apply for a visa before coming to the UK.
 Unpaid Activity: I'm coming to the UK as a visitor - can I carry out any unpaid activity?
-8 Visiting the UK as a 'standard visitor' including some of the limited unpaid activities that creative professionals are allowed to do as a visitor to the UK.
-Paid Activity Overview 12 Contents Paid Activity: I'm planning to be in the UK for a one-off event or for short-term work - what are my options?
-The visa options available to creative professionals looking to work in the UK for a short period of time (generally 1-3 months and a limited option for work up to 6 months).
-13 Paid Activity: I'm planning to be in the UK for longer term work - what are my options?
-27 Which visas and sponsorship options allow creative professionals to be in the UK for longer term paid work, including the eligibility criteria and how to apply.
-Paid Activity: I'm planning to relocate to the UK to live and work - what are my options?
-35 The sponsorship options for creative professionals who would like to spend a prolonged amount of time living and working in the UK.
-Definitions and Acronyms 37 A list of terminology used in the guide and what they mean, including commonly used acronyms you may come across when navigating the UK Immigration system.
+In this section, we outline how you can visit the UK as a 'standard visitor', which is how tourists visit the UK for general travel and leisure purposes, this includes some of the limited unpaid activities that creative professionals are allowed to do as a visitor to the UK.
+8 4 Contents I'm planning to be in the UK for a one-off event or for short-term work - what are my options?
+In this section we outline the visa options available to creative professionals looking to work in the UK for a short period of time.
+This generally ranges from 1-3 months depending on the paid activity you plan to do in the UK (although there is a limited option for work up to 6 months).
+I'm planning to be in the UK for longer term work - what are my options?
+In this section we outline which visas and sponsorship options allow creative professionals to be in the UK for longer term paid work, including the eligibility criteria and how to apply.
+I'm planning to relocate to the UK to live and work - what are my options?

+In this section we outline sponsorship options for creative professionals who would like to spend a prolonged amount of time living and working in the UK.

+13

+27

+35

+5

 Am I a Visa National or Non-Visa National?

 This is the first step in understanding which visa options are available to you.
 In this section we look at how nationalities are defined by the UK Government, and how your nationality affects whether you need to apply for a visa before coming to the UK.
 UK law defines citizens of all other countries in two categories: 'Visa Nationals' and 'Non-Visa Nationals.'
 To understand how the law applies to you, you need to know which of these you are.
 Visa National Foreign nationals who must obtain a visa before coming to the UK for any reason.
-'Visa National' countries are listed on the Visa National List.
+'Visa National' countries are listed on the Visa National List, which you can find on the UK Government website here.
 The Visa National List includes many African, Latin American, Middle Eastern, and Asian countries.
 Visa Nationals who are performing artists must always obtain some kind of visa before travelling to the UK.
 The type of visa performing artists will need depends on what you will be doing whilst in the UK.
-See the list of Visa National countries here: Immigration Rules: Visa national list Non-Visa National Foreign nationals who do not need to get a visa before coming to the UK for tourism or limited professional activities.
+Non-Visa National Foreign nationals who do not need to get a visa before coming to the UK for tourism or limited professional activities.
 Non-visa countries include Australia, Canada, Japan, New Zealand, Singapore, South Korea and the U.S, and others.
 Since 1 January 2021, European Union (EU), European Economic Area (EEA), and Swiss citizens are classified as 'Non-Visa Nationals'.
 Other than some limited exceptions, Non-Visa Nationals who are performing artists may need to get employment visas before coming to the UK to perform, and the type of visa you will need depends on what you will be doing whilst in the UK.
 Am I a Visa National or Non-Visa National?